Skip to main content

 EOF

-The JSON Pointer above would pick out the value hello from a volga message with the following json payload:
+The JSON Pointer above would pick out the value hello from a message with the following json payload:

 {